hollisma/hollisis.me/content/blog/a-different-kind-of-internship.md

 watching at 2x speed while taking notes and reviewing for 5 hours a day would mean covering all the content in 4 days.
-Taking another 3 days to create a project using the concepts learned would mean that completing a course would take a week, perfect for learned a dozen areas in the dozen weeks of summer.
+Taking another 3 days to create a project using the concepts learned would mean that completing a course would take a week, perfect for learned a dozen areas in the dozen weeks of summer. <a href="#fn1" class="footnote_small">[1]<span id="a1" class="anchor" /></a>

 The projects would also be structured so that they build upon each other.
 For example I want to learn game development, animation, and NLP, so I could make a game, then add animations to it, then incoporate NLP.
-Doing this would result in adequetely learning 12 areas of computer science while completing substantial, fulfilling projects — meanwhile at a traditional internship we'd be working on the same codebase doing similar things at someone else's discretion.
+Doing this would result in a broad survey of 12 areas of computer science while completing interdisciplinary and fulfilling projects - meanwhile a traditional internship would focus on accomplishing an arbitrary task usually in narrow scope and learning.

 Wait but how much could you actually learn without an instructor or more structured assignments?
 You aren't reinforcing your knowledge with exams or class discussions so what's the point of